-Lythrum plants are hardy perennials that can reach an height of 150 cm.
+Lythrum plants are hardy perennials.
+They can reach an height of 150 cm (5 feet).

 Lythrum salicaria by Ettore Balocchi.

 In areas where it can be grown non-invasively, it makes a useful pond edge plant.
 When in bloom it carries purple-red flowers.

 Lythrum alatum - Winged Loosestrife by bob in swamp.

 Lythrum alatum (Winged Loosestrife), photograph by Frank Mayfield; CC.